 Preliminary Demo Tracks

 Conceived for film, The Vigilance is not a Broadway musical in any usual sense of the term.
 Its score is cinematic in approach and sound, and as in any film, uses underscoring as an equally important part of the drama, as much as songs or production numbers.

 Late into the night, the two leading support characters, Yankee and Arabella, both fugitives from the Vigilance Committee, are recounting their unfortunate childhoods when they are suddenly interrupted by a spectacular meteor shower (script p.
 127).
 The lofty yearnings of the lyrics, however, belie the real subtext of the scene, which is a magical dance of courtship as the two chase each other through the mission quadrangle pretending to only want to chase the celestial show.
 Sung by Julie Garnyé and Matt Zarley.

 Arriving late into the windy night at the Mission Dolores after her newlywed husband has just been executed by the Vigilance Committee, Arabella seeks refuge in Sister Dominica’s chambers.
-When the nun opens her wardrobe to retreive a nightgown, Arabella is stunned to see her torn and disheveled appearance in the mirror and thus begins this autobiographical song of woe.
+When the nun opens her wardrobe to retreive a nightgown, Arabella is stunned to see her torn and disheveled appearance in the mirror and thus begins this autobiographical song of woe (script p.
+84).
 Not long after this first part, however, while changing into her nightgown, the wind outside increases markedly, blowing open the window and sending a mysterious scroll from atop the wardrobe onto the floor unfurled before them–a harbinger of things to come.
 Sung by Nacre.Follow this song in the script.